-Although his final album, Sinatra Jr would carry on acting and singing for another ten years, and he died whilst on tour in Florida on 16th March 2016.
+Frank Sinatra Jr would carry on acting and singing for another ten years after the release of his final album, passing away whilst on tour in Florida on 16th March 2016.

-Whilst no one will match up to the great man himself (as this list of most famous Frank Sinatra songs will attest!) listening to the younger singers’ music (which has racked up more than 300,000 monthly listeners on Spotify at the time of writing) gives a fascinating insight into the Sinatra style.
+Whilst no one will match up to the great man himself (as this list of most famous Frank Sinatra songs will attest!) listening to Frank Sinatra Jr sing gives a fascinating insight into the Sinatra style.